ncdc/openshift-pep/openshift-pep-014-ssh-proxy.md

 #### Steps 2 & 3: retrieve user's authorized keys

 The proxy configures `sshd` to use a custom `AuthorizedKeysCommand` to look up public keys for $user.
 This command runs as the user specified by `AuthorizedKeysCommandUser` - this user should only be used to perform this action.
 The custom `AuthorizedKeysCommand` makes a secure request to OpenShift to retrieve the public keys.
-This command is run as a isolated user to ensure only this user is allowed to query OpenShift for the public keys for which ever original user is requesting access.
+This command is run as an isolated user to ensure only this user is allowed to query OpenShift for the public keys for which ever original user is requesting access.
 The `AuthorizedKeysCommandUser` has the appropriate permissions to ask OpenShift for public keys for all users (via a private SSL client certificate, a private token, or any other private means).

 OpenShift returns a list of the public keys for the user in question, along with